 - Photopolymer seals are subject to high-quality work.
 They are recommended for installation for children from 3 years.
 Used when the child can sit quietly in a chair.
-Not used in acute intensive caries (because they do not have an anti-carious effect), and weak tissues can not withstand such a seal.
+They are not used in acute intensive caries (because they do not have an anti-carious effect), and weak tissues can not withstand such a seal.

-- Glass ionomers – a modern, high-quality material that is widely recommended in pediatric dentistry.
-The advantages include strength, non-toxicity, bioactivity, good adhesion to tooth tissues and other materials.
+- Glass ionomers – a modern, high-quality material widely recommended in pediatric dentistry.
+The advantages include strength, non-toxicity, bioactivity, and good adhesion to tooth tissues and other materials.
 If the cavity of the lesion is deep (deep caries), then we choose a glass ionomer.
-It is believed that it creates an additional reliable barrier (gasket), which reduces the likelihood of recurrence of caries.
+It is believed that it creates an additional reliable barrier (gasket), which reduces the likelihood of the recurrence of cavities.

 We have described only the most obvious pros and cons of filling materials for children: a pediatric dentist knows all the nuances of use, so choose the best option.

 At My Tooth Fairy’s, we will keep your kid’s smile nice and healthy.
 Do you need a professional consultation or need urgent help?
 Contact us to book an appointment and we’ll gladly provide you with the needed help.